Hosterra/whmcs-gandi/README.md

 In the **_Setup->Domain Registrars_** section of WHMCS admin, you have access to the following settings:
 - _API key_: set it your own, personal, API key for Gandi APIs.
 - _Organization_: select the organization to which domains operations will be billed.
+- _Registration / transfer templates_: chose the DNS templates to apply after registration / transfer success (these templates are set in your gandi reseler account).
 - _DNS to use_: if you choose Gandi Live DNS, all domain registrations will specify Gandi LiveDNS as DNS and all DNSSEC and snapshots options will be available to your customers (see note below).
 - _DNS record types_: choose extended to take full advantage of Gandi LiveDNS (needs template customization)
 - _Security, privacy & performance_: check to display a summary in the domain details page of the client area.